 However, this could prove a greater leap than would first appear.
-Currently, many network divisions are unable to accurately track their performance against existing core KPIs, either because of a lack of appropriate data or the means to appropriately use this data efficiently.
+Currently, many network divisions are unable to accurately track their performance against existing core KPIs, either as a result of a lack of appropriate data or the means to appropriately use this data efficiently.
 This needs resolving first before smarter and more elaborate decisions can be made.